Master of Science in Construction Management

 The Construction Management Master's degree program provides the knowledge and skills essential for successful leadership positions in the construction industry.
 The curriculum focuses on both fundamental knowledge and advanced topics.
 Fundamental courses include estimating, scheduling, contracting, and project management and advanced courses include risk analysis, decision making, computer applications in construction, sustainability and green construction, quality management, and Six-Sigma.
 Our graduates are prepared to work in the construction industry and in academia.

 The Construction Management Master's degree requires 31 semester hours.
-Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration) unless they test out of them.
-Career-change students must consult with the Director of the CM Program to develop a customized study plan.
+Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration).
+Career-change students must consult with the CM Graduate Program Coordinator to develop a customized study plan.
 The program is designed for both working professionals and full-time students.
-Therefore, courses are offered online.

 - Official GRE test score report

-- Official TOEFL test score report (if applicable)
+- Official TOEFL/IELTS/Duolingo test score report (if applicable)

 - A letter of intent describing the candidate’s inspirations and benefits from the degree